particle-iot/docs/src/content/reference/datasheets/tachyon/tachyon-datasheet.md

 - UART serial
 - All GPIO are 3.3V only (not 5V tolerant outside of the 5V power pin)

-### <!-- shared-diagram-label top-diagram hat-power-jumper title-label-paren -->HAT 5V power direction jumper (14)<!-- end -->

-Use the jumper to connect either `IN` or `OUT` to the center `5V` pin.

-- `IN` means 5V is into the HAT, from the Tachyon.
-- `OUT` means the HAT outputs power to power the Tachyon.

-When in `IN` mode:

-- 5V is not powered when in standby mode.
-- 5V can be used even when powered only by LiPo battery.

-When in `OUT` mode:

-- Supply 5V at 2A to power the Tachyon to the 5V and GND pins on the 40-pin HAT connector.

 ### <!-- shared-diagram-label top-diagram wifi-antenna title-label-paren -->Wi-Fi chip antenna (15)<!-- end -->

 - Dual-band Wi-Fi and BLE chip antenna.